 Needle Felting Classes with Shannon Herrick

-Beginning Needle Felting- Sunday, November 3, 2013, 2-5 PM. $50.00 (fiber provided) Maximum=6 students.
+Beginning Needle Felting- **Winter 2014 dates to be added** $50.00 (fiber provided) Maximum=6 students.
 Felting kits: needles, mat and extra fiber additional cost.
 Class is intended for adults or older children due to the use of sharp needles. *$10.00 deposit holds your space.

 Needle felting is a fun way to make shapes such as flowers and animals.
 Come and learn how to make a penguin or a flat felted piece with Shannon Herrick, aka The Spun Monkey– a talented felter, dyer, spinner, and all around crafty lady!.
 You will learn how to manipulate wool roving and loose fibers with sharp, barbed needles that cause the fiber to felt without water.
 You will find this craft addictive!

 SPINNING EVENTS AND CAMPS